The Ultimate List of Must Haves For Your Baby Registry

 This is only one of the many gross things you will do as a mother.
 But it is an effective way to remove excess mucous from a baby’s airway.
 They will give you bulb syringe at the hospital to take home, but the Nose Frida is much better at getting the job done.

 These are awesome!
 They are scented mini trash bags for disposing of diapers.
-We keep some in the car too for when a trash can isn’t readily available
+We keep some in the car too for when a trash can isn’t readily available.
+They really trap the odor of those incredibly stinky diapers much better than a diaper pail!

 The Boppy pillow is great!
 It is a pillow that can be used as your baby grows.
 You start by using it while feeding the baby.
 It wraps around your body and you rest the baby on top.